 Professor of medical psychology and OB-GYN at Columbia University Irving Medical Center Catherine Monk suggested she take a different approach.
 Instead of trying to “solve” her irritability, Monk suggested that maybe she had stifled her frustrations too often before her symptoms got out of control.

 Monk also suggested that her fatigue might be just her body’s way of telling her to take a break.

 Understanding what your body is going through — and giving yourself space and time to adapt to the changes — is an important kind of self-care.

-In a 2013 study published in JAMA Psychiatry, scientists found that women with depression experienced fewer symptoms after menopause.
+Women with depression or sucicidal thoughts experience fewer symptoms after menopause.
 Most of the women who found relief didn’t start experiencing symptoms of depression until the start of menopause.

 Ellen Freeman, Ph.D., who oversaw the study, found: “Among women who first experienced depressive symptoms approaching menopause, the risk of depressive symptoms declined after the FMP [final menstrual period], with a significantly lower risk the second year after menopause.”